jbrendel/ansible_cluster_setup/README.md

 Todo
 ----
+- Better, solid deployment of Django as re-starting service.
+- Provide a cluster shutdown / halt playbook.
 - Make sure only running appservers are added to load balancing group.
-- Better, solid deployment of Django as re-starting service.
 - Add support for Rackspace as alternative to EC2 and DigitalOcean.
 - Setup database cluster with failover, if possible.
 - Extend Vagrantfile (or offer second version) that brings up multiple